Issues regarding import declaration baby clothes due to incorrect invoices

 Baby clothing up to size 86 (inclusive)

-So what is classified as ‘baby clothing’?
-Customs regulations state that baby clothing can be no larger than size 86.
+Customs law states that baby clothes cannot be larger than size 86.
 Larger sizes are officially regarded as ‘boys/girls clothing’.
 However, we often see invoices listing baby clothing in size 92.
-This is incorrect and will result in an incorrect declaration.
+If this is used for the declaration, the customs service will register it as being incorrect.

 To prevent this, we naturally correct these errors when we encounter them.
 It is logical that this takes up more time, which can delay your import declaration and your consignment.
 It is naturally better to avoid this.